Cambodian–Vietnamese War: Rise of communism

 The communist movement in Cambodia and Vietnam began before World War II with the founding of the Indochinese Communist Party (ICP), almost exclusively dominated by the Vietnamese, originally meant to fight French colonial rule in Indochina.
 In 1941, Nguyen Ai Quoc (commonly known by his alias Ho Chi Minh) founded the Viet Nam Doc Lap Dong Minh Hoi, or the Viet Minh.
 After the Japanese army claimed to surrender to the Allies in World War II, his force overthrew the Vietnamese monarchy and later initiated the First Indochina War against the French.
 During this time, Vietnamese forces made extensive use of Cambodian territory to transport weapons, supplies, and troops.
 This relationship lasted throughout the Vietnam War, when Vietnamese communists used Cambodia as a transport route and staging area for attacks on South Vietnam.

-In 1951, Vietnamese communists guided the establishment of a separate Cambodian communist party, the Kampuchean People's Revolutionary Party (KPRP), which allied with a nationalist separatist Cambodian movement, the Khmer Serei (Free Khmers), in order to pursue independence.
+In 1951, Vietnamese communists guided the establishment of a separate Cambodian communist party, the Kampuchean People's Revolutionary Party (KPRP), which allied with a nationalist separatist Cambodian movement, the Khmer Serei (Free Khmers), to pursue independence.
 In accordance with the 1954 Geneva Accords on Indochina negotiating the end of the war between communist resistance forces and the French Union, newly created communist North Vietnam pulled all of its Viet Minh soldiers and cadres out of Cambodia.
 Since the KPRP was staffed primarily by ethnic Vietnamese or Cambodians under its tutelage, approximately 5,000 communist cadres went with them.

 The power vacuum the Vietnamese communists left in their wake in Cambodia was soon filled by the return of a young group of Cambodian communist revolutionaries, many of whom received their education in France.
 In 1960, the KPRP changed its name to the Kampuchean Communist Party (KCP), and the name was later adopted by the majority coalition that formed around Saloth Sar (Pol Pot), Ieng Sary, and Khieu Samphan as the successor to the KCP.
 This clique became the genesis of the Khmer Rouge, and its doctrine was heavily influenced by Maoist ideology.

 Lon Nol's anti-Vietnamese sentiment

-After the removal of Sihanouk from power in March 1970, the leader of the new Khmer Republic, Lon Nol, despite being anti-communist and ostensibly in the "pro-American" camp, backed the FULRO against all Vietnamese, both anti-communist South Vietnam and the communist Viet Cong.
-Following the 1970 coup, thousands of Vietnamese were massacred by forces of Lon Nol.
+After the removal of Sihanouk from power in March 1970, the leader of the new Khmer Republic, Lon Nol, despite being anti-communist and ostensibly in the "pro-American" camp, backed the FULRO against both anti-communist South Vietnam and the communist Viet Cong.
+Following the 1970 coup, thousands of Vietnamese Cambodians were massacred by forces of Lon Nol.
 Many of the dead were dumped in the Mekong River.
 310,000 ethnic Vietnamese fled Cambodia as a result.
 The Khmer Rouge would later murder the remaining Vietnamese in the country during their rule.